Removal of footwear indoors: Eastern Europe

 In all the Slavic countries (Russia, Ukraine, Poland, etc.), most of which are in Eastern Europe, people will take off their shoes at home and will expect visitors to do so, unless it is a formal meeting or a social event.
 When in doubt, people will usually ask if they can keep their shoes on.
 When at home, some people will walk barefoot while others will wear slippers (this often depends on the type of floor covering, e.g. carpets vs wooden floor).
 It is common for schoolchildren to have a special pair of shoes for wearing at school, especially in winter.
 Furthermore, many households provide spare indoor slippers for visitors.
 Some people will have a special pair of shoes for wearing at work, especially in winter.
 In restaurants, shops, theatres, and museums shoes are not taken off.
 Shoes are not taken off in churches.

 In the southeast of Europe (former Yugoslavia, Albania, Bulgaria, etc.), people traditionally remove their shoes and either walk barefoot or wear indoor slippers at home, especially in winter.
 Visitors that venture beyond the entry hallway are expected to remove their shoes.
 Because of this, it is considered courteous for hosts to provide slippers for their guests.
 Some workplaces may require their employees reserve a pair of shoes for indoor use.
 Shoes are kept on in churches, as well as most other public indoor spaces, but they are always removed in mosques.

-Central Europe

-In Central Europe, the customs there regarding the commonality of shoe-wearing in the home and beyond remains mostly identical to that of the Slavs.
+In Czech Republic and Slovakia, the customs there regarding the commonality of shoe-wearing in the home and beyond remains mostly identical to that of the Slavs.
 This holds especially true for the nations of Hungary, Romania, and Moldova.
 Further, Poland, a Slavic country, is typically included in the definition for Central Europe in opposition to Eastern Europe.

 In Slovenia like in former Yugoslavia, people traditionally remove their shoes and wear indoor slippers at home.
 For visitors slippers are provided if entering the house.